Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 How to Bake These Biscuits

-Roll it out to ¼ inch thick and cut into small shapes.
-Bake for 25 minutes until golden.
+Roll the dough out to 1/4 inch thick and cut into small shapes.
+Bake at 400F for 25 minutes until golden.

-Store in an airtight container for up to two weeks, or freeze a batch.
+Keep in an airtight container for up to 2 weeks, or freeze a batch.
 Cold biscuits are surprisingly satisfying for teething pups on warm days.

 Prep Time: 10 min | Cook Time: 25 min | Serving Size: ~30 small biscuits